-Just don’t exercise before bed, because this won’t help you sleep, see point 4.
+Just don’t exercise before bed, because this won’t help you sleep.

 Middle-age spread is not a myth, and a healthy balanced diet, combined with exercise should help stave it off.

 As well as avoiding the usual suspects such as processed foods, sugar and too many carbohydrates, certain foods can help with your symptoms.
-These include soya products, such as tofu, edamame beans and soya milk, which can help balance hormone levels due to a natural oestrogen they contain, and flaxseeds which contain lignins that help hormone metabolism.
+These include soya products, such as tofu, edamame beans, and soya milk, which can help balance hormone levels due to the natural Estrogen they contain, and flaxseeds which help hormone metabolism.

 The one vital vitamin and mineral for perimenopause and menopause itself is Vitamin D and calcium.
-This is because the menopause reduces the amount of oestrogen in your body, which itself is directly related to your bone density.
+This is because Menopause reduces the amount of Estrogen in your body, which itself is directly related to your bone density.
 Calcium and Vitamin D will help strengthen your bones and reduce your risk of developing osteoporosis.
 Additionally, Vitamin D can boost your mood.

 As always, if you’re thinking about natural supplements check with your doctor, and don’t try everything at once.
 If you do that, you could overwhelm your body.
 So, take care and try one at a time.